StochasticBiology/hypertraps-ct/README.md

 `Scripts/`
 ----
 Scripts wrapping the curation, inference, and analysis process for different case.
 In each case, datasets are produced and set in their own directory.
 The analysis code is then called to process these data, and plotting code follows.
-  * `infer-verify.sh` -- generates verification datasets and runs HyperTraPS
+  * `infer-verify.sh` plotted with `plot-verify.R` -- generates verification datasets and runs HyperTraPS
-  * `infer-tests.sh` -- generates tests of various parameters and experiments and runs HyperTraPS
+  * `infer-tests.sh` plotted with `plot-tests.R` -- generates tests of various parameters and experiments and runs HyperTraPS
-  * `prepare-all.sh` -- Bash script using the code below in `Process/` to set up TB and MRO datasets.
-TB, and MRO with NCBI phylogeny, are straightforwardly processed using `cook-data.sh`.
-MRO with TimeTree phylogeny is a bit more involved and has its own script `mro-timetree-parse.sh`.
+  * `prepare-all.sh` -- Bash script using the code below in `Process/` to set up TB dataset.
+TB is processed using `cook-data.sh`.
-  * `infer-tb.sh` -- runs HyperTraPS for TB data
+  * `tb-case-study.R` -- runs HyperTraPS and plots TB case study.
+Alternative command line without plots: `infer-tb.sh`
-  * `infer-mro.sh` -- runs HyperTraPS for (different versions of) MRO data
-  * `infer-others.sh` -- runs HyperTraPS for various other scientific cases
   * `cancer-examples.R` -- R script running examples of cancer progression analysis

 `Verify/`